 Provides The Users With The Best Experience

 Most software solutions are created with a specific goal: to solve a problem the target audience is experiencing.
 Thus, testing mobile apps ensures that the solution performs as well as possible while providing users with a high-quality experience they will undoubtedly value.
+Testing will be beneficial for an app that was created based on a monolithic architecture approach, which is a system where all factors are managed in one place.

 Ensures The Appropriate Performance Metrics